-- More than 20 per cent of the grade is based on internal assessment, classroom work done during the IB course and graded by IB teachers against specific published criteria.
+- 20% of the grade or more is based on internal assessment, classroom work done during the IB course and graded by IB teachers against specific published criteria.
 The IBO will request samples of internally assessed work which are then moderated, thereby assuring the rigour of internal assessments - The remaining 50-80 per cent of the grade is based on external assessments which are marked by IB appointed external examiners.
 The external assessments are developed by an international board of chief examiners, with input from IB teachers from around the world.